Schedule a Workspace to Run with FME Flow Automations

 7. Trigger a Schedule

-When we set up our schedule, we enabled Run Immediately, which caused the automation to kick off once we started it, and then it will repeat every day at the same time as when we started the automation.
-But what if we needed a new copy of the AddressesToNotify_updated.xlsx Excel spreadsheet, but the automation isn’t going to run for a few more hours based on the schedule?
+When we set up our schedule, we enabled Run Immediately, which caused the automation to run immediately when we started it, and it will repeat every day at the same time as when we started.
+But what if we need a new copy of the AddressesToNotify_updated.xlsx Excel spreadsheet, and the automation isn’t scheduled to run for a few more hours?
 We can manually trigger the schedule.
-This option is also great for testing, so you don’t need to keep modifying the scheduled start time or if you have your schedule configured to run in off-hours.
+This option is also great for testing, so you don’t need to keep modifying the scheduled start time, or if you have your schedule configured to run in off-hours.

 Once the automation has been started, if you double-click on the Schedule component to open the parameters (1), a Trigger button will appear at the bottom.
-You can’t modify any of the parameters because the automation is running, but you can trigger it to initiate the schedule (2).
+You can’t modify any parameters while the automation is running, but you can trigger it to start the schedule (2).

 Continue Your FME Journey